 How do lenders know if I’m creditworthy?

 To check your creditworthiness, lenders will usually take a close look at your credit file.
-Your credit file is supplied by organisations called ‘credit reference agencies’ (the three in UK are Equifax, Experian and Callcredit).
+Your credit file is supplied by organisations called ‘credit reference agencies’.
+The three main agencies in UK are Equifax, Experian and Callcredit.
 Lenders will use at least one agency to see how creditworthy you are.

 What do lenders check?